cchabanois/mesfavoris/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 - "Cannot goto bookmark" : you need to update the bookmark using ``M1+B U``
-- "Some properties are using local paths"
+- "Some properties are using local paths" : shared bookmarks should use placeholders.
-- "Placeholders undefined"
+- "Placeholders undefined" : bookmark is using a placeholder that is undefined

 =======